PaddlePaddle/XWorld/xrobot/API.md

     your_playground.UpdateSimulationWithAction(7) # Drop
 ```

-**Mix using Grasp / Drop and Attach / Detach is not recommended!**
+**Attachable objects must be actived rigid obbjects!**

 ## Teleport

-Teleport an object or robot to a certain position in the scene
+Teleport an object or a robot to a certain position in the scene

 * Example: